 While your annual tuition fee will be higher than that of a three- or four-year degree, you still pay a lot less at the end of the day.

-This is because you will be saving the cost on a whole year of tuition fees and living costs.
+This is because you will save on tuition fees and living costs for a year.

 2. A two-year degree is just as impactful